aackerman/react-flash-queue/README.md

 React.renderComponent(<App/>, document.querySelector('body'));
 ```

-The `FlashQueue.Mixin` installs a `flash` method to create new flashes.
+The `FlashQueue.Mixin` installs a `flash` method to create new flashes adding and removing to `props.messages` on the object using the mixin.

 ## Author